-The Jewish Studies Program takes an interdisciplinary approach to examining the many facets of Jewish civilization – including its history, religion, politics, and literature – from its ancient origins through present times in both Western and non-Western societies.
+Lafayette’s Jewish Studies Program takes an interdisciplinary approach to examining the many facets of Jewish civilization, including its history, religion, politics, and literature, from ancient times through present in both Western and non-Western societies.

-Students concentrating in Jewish Studies may take courses in the departments of history, government & law, religious studies, foreign languages and other disciplines.
+Students concentrating on Jewish Studies may take courses in the departments of English, Foreign Languages and Literatures, Government and Law, History, Religious Studies and other disciplines.

-The minor in Jewish Studies consists of five approved courses in both the humanities and social sciences from at least three departments.
+The Minor in Jewish Studies consists of 5 approved courses in the Humanities and Social Sciences taken from at least three departments.
 All Jewish Studies minors must take Religious Studies 213 (Judaism).
-No more than two courses in Hebrew may be applied toward the minor requirements, both of which must be on the intermediate level (Hebrew 111-112).
+No more than 2 courses in Hebrew may be applied toward the minor requirements, both of which must be on the intermediate level (Hebrew 111-112).
 The Major consist of 10 courses and may include two-semester Senior Thesis.